Sérgio Oliveira: Return to Porto

-After having been sold back to Porto before the start of the 2015–16 campaign, Oliveira scored his first competitive goal for the side on 3 February 2016, helping to a 3–0 away defeat of Gil Vicente F.C. in the semi-finals of the domestic cup.
-Late into the 2017 January transfer window, he was loaned to FC Nantes as the French side was coached by compatriot Sérgio Conceição, who subsequently would be his boss at Porto.
+After having been sold back to Porto before the start of the 2015–16 campaign, Oliveira scored his first competitive goal for the side on 3 February 2016, helping to a 3–0 away defeat of Gil Vicente in the semi-finals of the domestic cup.
+Late into the 2017 January transfer window, he was loaned to Nantes as the French side was coached by compatriot Sérgio Conceição, who subsequently would be his boss at Porto.

-Oliveira was a very important unit for the 2017–18 national champions, first rising to prominence after a remarkable performance against AS Monaco FC in the group stage of the UEFA Champions League.
+Oliveira was a very important unit for the 2017–18 national champions, first rising to prominence after a remarkable performance against Monaco in the group stage of the UEFA Champions League.
 His importance grew even further as he spent the final stretch of the season as a starter, forming a revamped midfield partnership with Héctor Herrera after Danilo Pereira suffered a serious injury which ruled him out for several months.

-Oliveira still took the field in the 2018 edition of the Supertaça Cândido de Oliveira, a 3–1 victory over C.D.
-Aves.
-On 31 January 2019, having ceased to be part of Conceição's plans, he joined PAOK FC on a five-month loan deal.
-On 18 February, he contributed to a 5–1 Super League Greece rout at Apollon Smyrnis F.C. for his first goal.
-He added two more the following month in wins against Atromitos FC (3–0) and Xanthi FC (2–1), and eventually helped the club conquer the double for the first time in its history.
+Oliveira still took the field in the 2018 edition of the Supertaça Cândido de Oliveira, a 3–1 victory over Aves.
+On 31 January 2019, having ceased to be part of Conceição's plans, he joined PAOK on a five-month loan deal.
+On 18 February, he contributed to a 5–1 Super League Greece rout at Apollon Smyrnis for his first goal.
+He added two more the following month in wins against Atromitos (3–0) and Xanthi (2–1), and eventually helped the club conquer the double for the first time in its history.

-In the 2019–20 campaign, Oliveira played 34 games in all competitions and scored five times to win another double, edging S.L.
-Benfica on both domestic fronts.
+In the 2019–20 campaign, Oliveira played 34 games in all competitions and scored five times to win another double, edging Benfica on both domestic fronts.
 In the final of the Portuguese Cup, he came on as an 80th-minute substitute for Jesús Corona as his team (reduced to ten men since the end of the first half) held on to a 2–1 victory in Coimbra.

 Oliveira achieved a career-best 20 goals in 2020–21.
-On 9 March 2021, he scored a brace in a 3–2 loss after extra-time to Juventus F.C. in the Champions League round of 16 – an early penalty and a 115th-minute free kick – to qualify his team on the away goals rule.
+On 9 March 2021, he scored a brace in a 3–2 loss after extra-time to Juventus in the Champions League round of 16 – an early penalty and a 115th-minute free kick – to qualify his team on the away goals rule.
 Consequently, he was given the "Dragão de Ouro" award for Porto's footballer of the year.

-Subsequently, Oliveira attracted interest from clubs such as ACF Fiorentina, A.S.
-Roma and Tottenham Hotspur.
+Subsequently, Oliveira attracted interest from clubs such as Fiorentina, Roma and Tottenham Hotspur.
 As the summer transfer window closed, no moves materialised, and he began the 2021–22 season on the bench, as fellow youth graduate Bruno Costa who had just been re-signed started in his place.
 However, after scoring a late winner in a 2–1 league victory against Gil Vicente, he returned to the starting eleven.